isilva22/gitlab-pract/README.md

 * We recommend that you execute the pipeline on a GitLab runner with the following components installed and configured on the runner:
    - C/C++ build toolchain
    - Parasoft C/C++test 2021.2 (or newer)
+* We recommend that you use PowerShell Core.
+If you use Windows PowerShell 5.1 or earlier, you must ensure that the encoding for the .properties file created by the script is set to UTF-8.

 ## Example Pipelines
 The following examples show simple pipelines for Make and CMake-based projects.
 The examples assume that C/C++test is run on a GitLab runner and the path to the `cpptestcli` executable is available on `$PATH`.